-In some cases, the non-custodial parent can become rather distant, and your child may be left feeling abandoned or worried that they’ve done something wrong.
+In some cases, the non-custodial parent can become somewhat distant.
+Your child may be left feeling abandoned or worried that they’ve done something wrong.

 Seeing you both still working together to look after and support them will help them feel less adrift.
 The more security you can create, the better it will be for your child’s development.

 Stress and anxiety

-If your separation was particularly acrimonious, your child will be exposed to a lot of negativity.
+If your separation was particularly acrimonious, your child would be exposed to a lot of negativity.
 Witnessing fights is upsetting for children, and so is hearing their parents speak badly about each other.

-Build a strong support network of family and friends you can talk to about financial, work or other stresses, and leave your child out of it.
+Build a strong support network of family and friends.
+You can talk about finances, work, or other stresses and leave your child out of it.

-However, with love and commitment you can get them through this difficult time and help them to bloom.
+However, with love and commitment, you can get them through this challenging time and help them to bloom.

 If you feel disconnected or frustrated about the state of your marriage but want to avoid separation and/or divorce, the marriage.com course meant for married couples is an excellent resource to help you overcome the most challenging aspects of being married.

 Sylvia Smith loves to share insights on how couples can revitalize their love lives in and out of the bedroom.
 As a writer at Marriage.com, she is a big believer in living consciously and encourages couples to adopt this principle in their lives too.
 Sylvia believes that every couple can transform their relationship into a happier, healthier one by taking purposeful and wholehearted action.